Stockbroker

 Ideal for investors, who require personalised services, is a regular and committed market participant and has a large volume of investments.

-Is suited to individuals who are not regular in their investments, are new to the market or are unable to afford the high charges imposed by full-time brokers.
+It is suited to individuals who are not regular in their investments, are new to the market or are unable to afford the high charges imposed by full-time brokers.

-Services offered
+Services Offered

-Some of its primary services include brokerage services, portfolio management, financial advisory, depository services, Mutual Funds services, and retirement planning.
+Some of its primary services include brokerage services, portfolio management, financial advisory, depository services, Mutual Funds services, and retirement planning

-Some basic services such as brokerage, Mutual Funds services, and passive portfolio management.
+Some basic services such as brokerage, Mutual Funds services, and passive portfolio management

 There are two other subtypes of stockbrokers who operate in the stock market.
 These are –